oyoclass/python3-doc/doc/extralibs/bottle.md

 ## Bottle

 Bottle is an ultra-lightweight web framework that works with just the Python Standard Library.
-Bottle also supports html template frameworks like <a href="/extralibs/jinja2/">Jinja2</a> for building more robust websites.
+Bottle also supports html template frameworks like [Jinja2](/extralibs/jinja2/) for building more robust websites.

 ### Examples